 The school password is: triangle.

-You should receive a text message (over the next few days) with individual log in details for your child.
+You should have received a text message with individual log in details for your child.
 Their teacher will set tasks to be completed at home.
 Teachers can then assess how pupils are doing and use this information to support them in school.
 Teachers can leave feedback on their work too.

 Oak National Academy– A fantastic website full of lessons including maths, English and foundation subjects.